dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 # Linux
 ## Install & Update Git on Linux

-Git is most likely installed by default on linux (and mac) OS.
+Git is most likely installed by default on linux (and mac) OS, run `git --version` to check if it exists, otherwise install with `sudo apt-get install git-core`

 * [Install Git on Linux](https://www.atlassian.com/git/tutorials/install-git#linux)